miguelalarcos/code-permissions/README.md

 code-permissions
 ================

+Note: I have no good solutions to set the code in the item, because I wanted to do that with a hook, but the hook is executed after the allow.
+Till I have a solution I am not going to use this package.
+I have remove from my boilerplate.

 A code based permission system for Meteor apps.

 I have been working for 6 years in a software for hospitals, and found the necessity of a code based permission system.
 I give you an example: for the same collection *Notes*, you have nurse notes, doctor notes, surgery notes and so on.
 They are different kind of notes, and a *_code* field is used to differentiate them: 'NURSE', 'DOCTOR', 'SURGERY' can be the codes.